March 21st 2009

 Arriving at Portsmouth we made our way quickly to the station and the taxi stand.
 At this time of day there were few people about and we got a taxi straightaway, an 8-seater, no less.
 It was the same picture at the ferry terminal with no more than about a dozen people waiting to embark.

-We breakfasted – finally – at the only refreshment place open, which only sandwiches, pasties and the like though these could be heated.
+We breakfasted – finally – at the only refreshment place open, which had only sandwiches, pasties and the like though these could be heated.
 We promised ourselves to make up for it at lunch.

 Aboard the ferry we pampered ourselves by buying tickets to the quiet lounge which is situated at the front the vessel so you can see where you are going.